 Forge is the first event of its kind: for software people, by software people, about the future of building and using software.
 We’re expecting approximately 200 attendees and, given the demand, we’re asking people to register their interest before we open up ticket sales.
 This helps us ensure diversity is a core value of the conference and plan according to demand.
 If Forge sounds like the event for you, make sure you register early!

 We’ll be sharing more details over the coming weeks, including the full speaker list, evening events, sponsors, and other news related news to Forge.
-As a sneak peek into the content, we’re proud to announce the first round of confirmed speakers: Alex Sexton and Kiran Bhattaram from Stripe, Dan McKinley from MailChimp, Christine Yen from Honeycomb, Ben Sigelman from LightStep, and Guillermo Rauch from Zeit.
+As a sneak peek into the content, we’re announcing the first round of confirmed speakers: Alex Sexton and Kiran Bhattaram from Stripe, Dan McKinley from MailChimp, Christine Yen from Honeycomb, Ben Sigelman from LightStep, and Guillermo Rauch from Zeit.

 Does Forge sound like the event for you?Register now